-April 27th and May 18th, 10am - Black Barbers of Cville Tour with Dr. Mike Dickens - Join us for this tour focusing on the stories of individual Black barbers in Charlottesville in the late-19th and early-20th centuries.
-Visit the locations of their barbershops, learn about the barbers' pivotal roles in both Black and White society, and

-- explore the influence of Black barbers during the Jim Crow-era and their involvement in the Civil Rights movement. - May 4th and 25th, 10am Innovation Comes to Cville Tour with Dr. Mike Dickens Join us for a tour of Downtown Charlottesville locations where new technology and innovations were first introduced.
+- Thur.
+April 25th, 5pm and Sat.
+May 18th, 10am Black Barbers of Cville Tour - Join us for this tour focusing on the stories of individual Black barbers in Charlottesville in the late-19th and early-20th centuries.
+Visit the locations of their barbershops, learn about the barbers' pivotal roles in both Black and White society, and explore the influence of Black barbers during the Jim Crow-era and their involvement in the Civil Rights movement. - Wed.
+May 8th, 5pm and Sat.
+May 25th, 10am Innovation Comes to Cville Tour - Join us for a tour of Downtown Charlottesville locations where new technology and innovations were first introduced.
 Where was the first telegraph office and why was it so important?
 When and how did transportation become public?
-And when did gas lights on Main Street give way to the new-fangled electric lightbulb? - Tickets for our special themed history walking tours will go on sale in April on Eventbrite.
+And when did gas lights on Main Street give way to the new-fangled electric lightbulb? - Thur.
+May 9, 5pm and Sun.
+June 9, 2pm Charlottesville Jewish History Tour with Phyllis Leffler - The tour will explore the Jewish history of Charlottesville.
+What brought Jews to this community?
+What were their experiences like?
+Were they able to adhere to religious practices and traditions, and as the Holocaust raged abroad, were Charlottesville's Jews viewed as "insiders" or "outsiders"? - Tickets for our special themed history walking tours will go on sale in April on Eventbrite.
 Follow us at https://ACHistSoc.eventbrite.com.